dydxprotocol/protocol_v1/README.md

 ##### Exchange.sol

 Generalized version of a 0x Exchange contract.
-Allows tokens to be traded as per 0x protocol.
+Allows tokens to be traded as per 0x protocol with fees paid in any user defined token.

 ## Useful Links